4 Things You Should Never Ask Siri

 When it comes to serious banking tasks, leave Siri out of it.
 Siri is currently able to conduct very basic financial functions after the user allows Siri to connect with bank or credit apps.
 “The problem lies in voice assistants’ security vulnerabilities,” said Jim Pendergast, Senior VP of altLINE Sobanco.
 “These are still newer pieces of technology.
 Not to mention your voice can easily be recorded and captured by cybercriminals, then deployed on devices to fraudulently drain or transfer money from your accounts, all remotely.
 If your only major security layer is voice recognition, this doesn’t exactly bode well.”

-On a lighter note, check out these 30 funny things you can ask Siri for a good laugh that won’t get you into trouble.
+On a lighter note, check out these funny things you can ask Siri for a good laugh.

 - Robert Johnson, Sawinery